Dog Only Drinking Water and Not Eating (Here’s Why)

 You may notice hunched posture, vomiting, diarrhea, or restlessness — all of which point to a medical emergency.

-Read more: Dog Sniffing Food But Not Eating and Vomiting(What’s going on?)
+Read more: Old Dog Not Eating (Causes and what to do)

 Kidney Disease